dheeraj07/ExpertSolidityBootcamp-Assignments/Assignment5.md

 ## Q3.
 Can you trigger a revert in the init code in Remix ?

-A. Yes. init code execution can be reverted just like a normal transaction execution.
+> Yes. init code execution can be reverted just like a normal transaction execution.
 It can be reverted using "revert" keyword in Solidity.
 In the context of the EVM bytecode, if the code encounters an INVALID opcode or runs out of gas during execution of the init code, it will also cause the transaction to revert.
 An example can be sending ETH in the deploy transaction.